CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/_index.md

 You can use `cl-support` to generate a single export file that contains various details and the configuration from a switch.
 This is useful for remote debugging and troubleshooting.
 For more information about `cl-support`, read {{<link url="Understanding-the-cl-support-Output-File">}}.

-Run `cl-support` before you submit a support request to Cumulus Networks as this file helps in the investigation of issues.
+Run `cl-support` before you submit a support request as this file helps in the investigation of issues.

 ```
 cumulus@switch:~$ sudo cl-support -h